atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 I learned how to corn row, corn row with hair, and do an okay box-braid all within hours.
 I'm excited... 'bout to be kyoot out here!

 > Learning how to FINALLY do some basic hair techniques is my happy moment for today.
 I can't wait!

+01/27/2019
+---
+Hair came out blegh, but I started!
+I also finished section 31 of my Web Dev course.
+I even went back and did the exercise from scratch, well sort of.
+I was super proud.
+I mage a functional blogging app!
+Woot!

+> First cool-ish programming projects

+01/28/2010
+---
+I finished section 32!
+I'm excited because I am keeping up with these lessons.
+I hope to finish this course by the end of this week and start on my real project!

+> Making my way through these lessons is making me happy ^.^